PROTECTING PEOPLE, THE PLANET AND PROFITS

 For starters, here are 10 areas I would encourage everyone to look at sooner rather than later:

-- Consider your company’s moral purpose: where can your business have the greatest positive impact on society and the environment?
+- Now consider what your company’s moral purpose is or could be: where can your business have the greatest positive impact on society and the environment?

-- Understand the principles of the triple bottom line: how can your business model protect people, the planet and profits?
+- Review the principles of the triple bottom line: how can your business model protect people, the planet and profits?

 - Embrace diversity: the best businesses benefit from a dynamic and diverse mix of people.